judus/rocket-engine/engine/docs/init-example.md

 #### JavaScript Initialization

-2. **Engine Initialization**:
+2. **Rocket Initialization**:
-    - The `Engine` class is instantiated with a configuration object.
+    - The `Rocket` class is instantiated with a configuration object.
 This object can disable the default render system and data store manager if desired.
     - Example:
       ```javascript
-      const engine = new Engine({
+      const engine = new Rocket({
         disableRenderSystem: false,
         disableDataStores: false
       });